jayrambhia/CropperNoCropper/README.md

  - `release()` - Remove and Recycle Bitmap
  - `setGridCallback(GridCallback callback)` - More control to you about when you want to show the grid.
  - `getCropMatrix()` - Get `CropMatrix` - Use this to restore the crop state of the image.
  - `setCropMatrix(CropMatrix matrix, boolean animate)` - Restore crop state of the image.
+If this is called right after `setImageBitmap`, it should be called with a delay.

 ### Styleables